kensayo/hello-rails-back-end/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+- To get a local copy up and running follow these simple example steps.
+- Also if you want to try out the **Frontend** you can find the repository [here](https://github.com/kensayo/hello-world-frontend)

 ## Prerequisites